GoogleCloudPlatform/appengine-googleanalytics-java/README.md

 - Register for [Google Analytics](http://www.google.com/analytics/), create
 an application, and get a tracking id.
-- Call *setGoogleAnalyticsTrackingId()* once with the Google Analytics tracking id of your application before making calls to *trackEventToGoogleAnalytics()* to tracking events.
+- Use that tracking id when you are Instantiating a *GoogleAnalyticsTracking* object.

 ## Running the demo